Posted on Leave a comment

 Dogs as emotional support companions

-There is significant evidence that demonstrates dogs are excellent emotional support companions.
+There is significant evidence that dogs are excellent emotional support companions.
 This is important in eating disorder recovery, because eating disorders are complicated emotional disorders, and they require a multi-pronged emotionally intelligent approach.
 While professional support and family support go a long way, a dog or other beloved pet may make all the difference in the moment-to-moment recovery moments.

 A relationship with a dog can build a safe connection.
 This connection can cause a release of oxytocin, which positively impacts emotional security.
 Interaction with a dog can also lower cortisol (stress) levels.
 These combined actions make connecting with a dog deeply healing for a person who is in recovery from an eating disorder.